Stronger Together

 If you have any concerns, speak to your vet.

 We're creatures of habit and we feel safest when we know what to expect, the same is true of your pet.
-Consider regular feeding, walks, and designated quiet time to alleivate your pet's stress.
+Consider regular feeding, walks, and designated quiet time to alleviate your pet's stress.

+Absolutely.
 Whether it's a crate with soft bedding or a quiet corner with a blanket, pets need a designated space to unwind just like us.

-Toys that encourage sniffing, scratching, licking, chasing, or problem-solving help reduce stress and boredom.
+Yes, offering your pet toys that encourage sniffing, scratching, licking, chasing, or problem-solving help reduce stress and boredom.

 Try calming aids: diffusers, supplements, or pheromone sprays can ease anxiety, especially during storms.